by Tim Isbell 3/2011

-Christians understand that God owns everything and we are his managers (1 Chronicles 29.10-20).
-We serve a gracious and giving God so it is only natural to show our appreciation by returning some of what he provides back to him.
-Giving money to the Lord's church is a way we respond to his grace, a way we affirm to Jesus that he is Lord, a way we invest in the Kingdom, and a statement to the powers of darkness that money is not our God.
-Giving our tithes and offerings is not only a part of Christian worship, this act also has several benefits for the giver.
-For some of these, click on Irrational Act, a short Forbes article by Rich Karlgaard.
+We Christians understand that God owns everything, and we are his managers (1 Chronicles 29.10-20).
+Since God is gracious and giving, it is only natural that his followers show their appreciation by returning some of what he provides back to him.
+Giving money to the church is a way we respond to God's grace, a way we affirm that Jesus is Lord, a way we invest in the Kingdom, and a statement to the powers of darkness that money is not our God.
+Giving tithes and offerings is not only a part of Christian worship, it also benefits givers.
+For more on this click on Irrational Act, a short Forbes article by Rich Karlgaard.

-Years ago when I started paying our household bills electronically I also tried donating our Tithes and Offerings electronically.
-But soon I decided that New Life parishioners benefited by seeing their pastor actually put something in the offering bag as it passed by.
+Years ago when I started electronically paying our household bills, I also tried donating electronically to our local church.
+But soon I decided that New Life parishioners benefited by seeing their pastor put something in the offering bag as it passed by.
 So I went back to checks.
-When I did this I discovered that the physical act of putting something in the offering adds an element of worship that was missing with electronic or automatic forms.
-I also discovered the blessing of carrying a blank check to special services to see if during the presentation the Lord might nudge me about what to give.
-Just before the offering I'd often lean over to my wife, Robin, and ask what she felt we should give.
+When I did this, I discovered that the physical act of putting something in the offering adds an element of worship that I missed by electronic or automatic forms.
+I also learned the blessing of carrying a blank check to special services to see if during the presentation the Lord might nudge me about what to give.
+Just before the offering I'd often lean over to my wife and ask what she felt we should give.
 It was usually more than I had in mind - so that's what we gave.
-Not only were these special times with God, they were times of connection between Robin and me.
-If I had just triggered the automatic payment system ahead of time I wouldn't have thought much more about it.
-To be clear: there's nothing wrong with autopaying your church or having your donation charged to your credit card.
-But at least consider ways that might make your giving to God more than just paying the electric bill.
+Not only were these special times with God, they were moments of connection between Robin and me.
+If I had just triggered the automatic payment system before leaving home, I wouldn't have thought much more about it.
+To be clear: there's nothing wrong with automatic donations to your church, including donating by credit card.
+But at least consider ways that might make giving to God more worshipful than paying the electric bill.

 Okay, let's get on with the details.
 There are two general categories of giving to a local church: 1) Tithes/General Offerings and 2) Designated Offerings.

 The primary way God finances the general operation of his churches is through the Tithes/General Offerings of its participants.
-These donations are unrestricted, meaning donors have not earmarked this money for any specific purpose.
+These donations are unrestricted, meaning donors have not earmarked the money for any particular purpose.
 Instead, church leadership (usually an elected board of some sort) manages this money across a variety of categories including:

 A good starting point for most Americans the Adjusted Gross Income that we report each year on our Federal Income Tax form.
-Then we need to add a few items that the federal government excludes from the Adjusted Gross Income line.
-Some examples:
+To this we add a few items that the federal government excludes from the Adjusted Gross Income line, such as:

-The basic point is this: a good baseline for computing our tithe is our Adjusted Gross Income plus any tax exempt income.
+The basic point is this: a good baseline for computing our tithe is our Adjusted Gross Income plus tax-exempt income.

-If a person earmarks a donation for a specific purpose it is called a designated or special offering.
+If a person earmarks a donation for a particular purpose, it is called a designated or special offering.
 Accountants call this restricted money because the church is obligated to spend it only for the designated purpose.
-Mature Christians make it a practice to contribute their full tithe before contributing designated offerings.
-Pre-Christians and new Christians often begin giving in designated areas, such as:
+Mature Christians make it a practice to contribute their full tithe before contributing to designated offerings.
+Pre-Christians and new Christians often begin by donating in designated areas, such as: